Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Edinburgh Trees - 3 Days in Edinburgh - Our Useful 3 Day Edinburgh Itinerary

-Edinburgh Trees © The Luxury Travelers (available on Etsy)
+Edinburgh Trees © The Luxury Travelers (AVAILABLE FOR PURCHASE ON ETSY)

 B – SCOTT MONUMENT – A tall gothic monument built in honor of the Scottish writer Sir Walter Scott.
 It was temporarily closed during our visit but it’s beautiful from the outside.
-When it will reopen, you could climb to the top of the tower (287 steps) for views.
+When it reopens, you can climb to the top of the tower (287 steps) for views.
 Check this website for price and opening hours.

-Scott Monument in Edinburgh - Scotland Road Trip Itinerary
+Scott Monument in Edinburgh, Scotland, UK, Scotland Road Trip Itinerary

 Calton Hill, Edinburgh © The Luxury Travelers